 The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with the provisions of Statement of Governmental Accounting Standards No. 25 (SGAS No. 25), "Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans".
-The provisions of SGAS No. 25 have been retroactively implemented effective July 1, 1994, however, the effects of this retroactive implementation relate only to the note disclosures and the presentation of required supplementary information.
 Participating employees' and employers' contributions are recognized as revenues in the period in which the employee services are rendered.